shinokada/teffects/docs/clip-animate.md

-# Jump
+# Clip-animate

 <p align="center">
 <img width="500" src="https://raw.githubusercontent.com/shinokada/teffects/main/images/clip-animate.gif" />
 </p>

-This is a CSS animation effect and it will open a browser.
+This is a CSS clip animation effect and it will open a browser.

 ## Options